gauravpcu/vendor-statements/LAMBDA_DEPLOYMENT.md

 3. **Memory Issues**: If your function runs out of memory:
    - Increase the allocated memory
    - Optimize your code to use less memory

+4. **Import Errors**: If you see errors like `No module named 'flask.json.tag'`:
+   - Make sure you're not removing essential Flask modules during the build process
+   - The build script has been updated to retain these modules
+   - If you still encounter this issue, modify build_lambda.sh to keep additional modules

 ## Size Optimization